 There’s no doubt that this is a painful and confusing situation.
 But to help you sort through some of this, please click onto the Crosswalk.com article below to read:

 And then, to help you further in this journey, we urge you to prayerfully read what we have posted on this web site in the Surviving Infidelity and Emotional & Physical Affairs topics.
 Also ask our Wonderful Counselor, the Holy Spirit, to guide you through other topics, such as Bitterness and Forgiveness that can enlighten you.

-Lastly, we have provided a link below, to an article which is featured on the web site for psychologist David Clarke.
+Lastly, we have provided a link below, to an article written by psychologist Dr David Clarke.
 We believe it could help you further as you deal with this horrible issue.
 We pray it ministers to your heart and that the Lord infuses hope into your spirit.